1 9 7 1 – 1 9 7 2 (UK)

-The friendly 43rd Duke of Tottering, a certain Clarence Emsworth Archibald Montmorency Maltravers (William Mervyn), resides in Tottering Towers – a somewhat crumbling mansion that he clings to as his everlasting heritage.
+Thames Television’s answer to Bright’s Boffins featured the friendly 43rd Duke of Tottering, a certain Clarence Emsworth Archibald Montmorency Maltravers (William Mervyn), who lived in Tottering Towers – a somewhat crumbling mansion that he clung to as his everlasting heritage.

-The lovable old Duke potters around dreaming up weird and wonderful inventions; a fully-automated suit of armour, for example, equipped with a speaking device acts as footman within the front doors.
+The lovable old Duke pottered around dreaming up weird and wonderful inventions; a fully-automated suit of armour, for example, equipped with a speaking device to act as a footman at the front doors.

-An ex-boffin – he did war service with WOOSI (Weapons Of Odd Strategic Ingenuity) and CRACPOTS (Council for Research And Coordination of Potential Objectives Tactically Suitable).
+The Duke was an ex-boffin who had provided war service with WOOSI (Weapons Of Odd Strategic Ingenuity) and CRACPOTS (Council for Research And Coordination of Potential Objectives Tactically Suitable).

-Gabbige the butler (David Stoll) and housekeeper Mrs Daisy Pouncer (Avis Landon) are the Duke’s long-suffering ‘retainers’.
-The resident country bobby, PC Poppy (David Lodge) has an eye for Mrs Pounder and her cooking.
+Gabbige the butler (David Stoll) and housekeeper Mrs Daisy Pouncer (Avis Landon) were the Duke’s long-suffering ‘retainers’.
+The resident country bobby, PC Poppy (David Lodge) had an eye for Mrs Pounder and her cooking.

-Mrs Pouncer’s nephew, Dick (Tom Owen, pictured above right), acts as a sort of handyman around Tottering Towers, although maintaining some of the Duke’s inventions proves to be a trifle bewildering for him (such as the car that apparently lays eggs).
+Mrs Pouncer’s nephew, Dick (Tom Owen, pictured below), acted as a sort of handyman around Tottering Towers, although maintaining some of the Duke’s inventions proved to be a trifle bewildering for him (such as the car that apparently laid eggs).

-Daffy (Stacey Gregg, pictured above left) – more properly Daffodil Primrose O’Kelly – is a distant relative of the Duke’s who has come over from America.
+Daffy (Stacey Gregg, pictured above left) – more properly Daffodil Primrose O’Kelly – was a distant relative of the Duke’s who had come over from America.